Exponentially-enhanced quantum sensing with many-body phase transitions

-Quantum sensing is an important component of quantum technologies due to its potential for developing a new generation of probes, capable of environmental monitoring with unprecedented precision beyond classical sensors~\cite{degen2017quantum, braun2018quantum, ye2024essay}.
+Quantum sensing is an important component of quantum technologies due to its potential for developing a new generation of probes, capable of environmental monitoring with unprecedented precision beyond classical sensors~\cite{degen2017quantum}.
 In this context, the sensitivity of a probe can be quantified by Fisher information, inverse of which puts a bound on the uncertainty of the estimation protocol~\cite{braunstein1994statistical, paris2009quantum}.
 In classical sensors, Fisher information, at best, scales linearly with resources, such as the system size $L$ (standard limit).
 Quantum features may result in super-linear scaling of Fisher information, known as quantum enhanced sensitivity.
-This has been discovered in a series of seminal works by Giovannetti et al., where they showed that a special form of entangled states, known as the Greenberger–Horne–Zeilinger (GHZ) states, can be used to estimate the phase imprinted by a unitary operation with Fisher information scaling as $L^2$ (Heisenberg limit)~\cite{giovannetti2004quantum, giovannetti2006quantum, giovannetti2011advances}.
-In the presence of $k$-body interactions in the generator of the unitary operation, the sensitivity can be further enhanced to $L^{2k}$~\cite{boixo2007generalized}.
-In a fundamentally different approach, quantum enhanced sensitivity has also been identified in many-body systems when they go through a quantum phase transition.
-This includes, first-order~\cite{raghunandan2018high, mirkhalaf2018supersensitive, yang2019engineering,heugel2019quantum}, second-order ~\cite{zanardi2006ground, zanardi2007mixed, zanardi2008quantum, invernizzi2008optimal, gu2010fidelity, gammelmark2011phase, skotiniotis2015quantum, rams2018limits, chu2021dynamic, liu2021experimental, montenegro2021global}, Floquet~\cite{mishra2021driving,mishra2022integrable}, time crystal~\cite{montenegro2023quantum, iemini2023floquet,yousefjani2024discrete,gribben2024quantum}, Stark~\cite{he2023stark, yousefjani2024nonlinearity,yousefjani2023long} and quasi-periodic~\cite{sahoo2024localization} localization, and topological~\cite{sarkar2022free, sarkar2024critical} phase transitions.
+This has been discovered in a series of seminal works by Giovannetti et al., where they showed that a special form of entangled states, known as the Greenberger–Horne–Zeilinger (GHZ) states, can be used to estimate the phase imprinted by a unitary operation with Fisher information scaling as $L^2$ (Heisenberg limit)~\cite{giovannetti2004quantum}.
+In the presence of $k$-body interactions in the generator of the unitary operation, the sensitivity can be further enhanced to~\cite{boixo2007generalized} $L^{2k}$.
+In a fundamentally different approach, quantum enhanced sensitivity has also been identified in many-body systems~\cite{baak2024self} when they go through a quantum phase transition.
+This includes, first-order~\cite{raghunandan2018high, mirkhalaf2018supersensitive, heugel2019quantum}, second-order ~\cite{zanardi2006ground, zanardi2008quantum, rams2018limits, chu2021dynamic, liu2021experimental, montenegro2021global, wald2020in}, Floquet~\cite{mishra2021driving}, time crystal~\cite{montenegro2023quantum, iemini2023floquet, yousefjani2024discrete}, Stark~\cite{he2023stark} and quasi-periodic~\cite{sahoo2024localization} localization, and topological~\cite{sarkar2022free, sarkar2024critical} phase transitions.
 In all these critical systems, where Fisher information scales algebraically as $L^\beta$ (with $\beta>1$), the many-body system goes through an algebraic energy gap closing in its spectrum.
-This gives rise to the conjecture that energy gap closing might be the reason behind quantum enhanced sensitivity~\cite{montenegro2024review}.
-Non-equilibrium quench dynamics in many-body systems have also been explored for achieving quantum-enhanced sensitivity in which Fisher information also depends on evolution-time $t$ and typically scales as $t^2 L^{\beta}$~\cite{ilias2022criticality, manshouri2024quantum}.
+This gives rise to the conjecture that energy gap closing might be the reason behind quantum enhanced sensitivity~\cite{montenegro2024review}, which is supported by a recent seminal work~\cite{abiuso2025fundamental} on metrological limits.
+Non-equilibrium quench dynamics in many-body systems have also been explored for achieving quantum-enhanced sensitivity~\cite{ilias2022criticality} in which Fisher information also depends on evolution-time $t$ and typically scales as $t^2 L^{\beta}$, following the scope of the generalized Heisenberg limit~\cite{boixo2007generalized, puig2024dynamical}.
 While in all these cases, Fisher information, and thus the precision, scales algebraically, one may wonder whether quantum features can result in the possibility of even a better quantum advantage, namely exponentially enhanced quantum sensing.